hatunaa/ctfd/web-academy-portswigger/XSS/xss-cheat-sheet.md

 ## HTML Injection
-Use when input lands inside an attribute’s value of an HTML tag or outside tag except the ones described in next case.
+Use when input lands inside an attribute’s value$ of an HTML tag or outside tag except the ones described in next case.
 Prepend a `-->` to payload if input lands in HTML comments.
 ```
 <svg onload=alert(1)>